• Skip to primary navigation

 Method

-1. Make the filling: Finely chop the celery and red pepper, finely dice the onion, and drain the tuna well.
+1. Finely chop the celery and red pepper, finely dice the onion, and drain the tuna well.
 Then, in a medium bowl, mix all of the tuna salad ingredients together, only adding as much mayo as you need to hold the mixture together so that your tuna melts don't get soggy.
 (It should have some good texture to it rather than being mushy.)
 Finally, slice the tomatoes.

-8 slices whole-grain bread, 4 tablespoons unsalted butter, 8 slices American cheese
+2 slices whole-grain bread, 1 tablespoons unsalted butter, 2 slices American cheese

-4. Enjoy: Slice in half and enjoy immediately.
+4. Slice in half and enjoy immediately.

 Nutrition